Friedrich Tinner: Education

 Friedrich Tinner was born in Bern, Switzerland, in 1936 to a Swiss family.
-He received his early and intermediate education there at Bern where he studied science and per-mathematical courses at a local school.
+He received his early and intermediate education there at Bern where he studied science and mathematics courses at a local school.
 In 1961, Tinner went to Belgium to attend a technical university to study engineering and attended Katholieke Universiteit Leuven.
 During this time, Abdul Qadeer Khan was also studying for his master's degree in engineering.
 It was Tinner's college life when he met with Khan and befriended with him in short time.
 Tinner and Khan studied at Leuven and stayed in a same dorm room.
 Tinner received his Master of Science in Nuclear engineering and took a government assignment in Vienna.
 Even after Khan moved to Netherlands as he joined the URENCO Group, Tinner continued his close association with Khan.
 After his college years, Tinner went on to work for International Atomic Energy Agency (IAEA) and was made responsible for uranium reactor for the purpose of power generation.
 Throughout this time, Tinner kept close contact with Dr. A. Q. Khan.